-Comprehensive survey covering the basic aspects of substance use disorders including: etiology, treatment, screening tools and early intervention methods.
+Comprehensive survey covering the basic aspects of substance use disorders including etiology, treatment, screening tools and early intervention methods.

-SOWK 529 - FIELD EDUCATION: FOUNDATION (2-4; 6)
+SOWK 529 - FIELD EDUCATION: GENERALIST (2-4; 6)

 Field application of generalist course work knowledge and skills in social service programs.
-Agency instructors provide supervision for the foundation field experience in cooperation with the student's faculty field liaison.
+Agency supervisors provide supervision for the generalist field experience in cooperation with the student's faculty field liaison.
 Students are not eligible to register for SOWK 530 with IP grades in this course.
-Prerequisites or Co-requisite: SOWK 517, SOWK 518.
+Prerequisite or Corequisite: SOWK 517.
 (Course fees apply.)
 Graded S or NC.

-SOWK 530 - FIELD EDUCATION: ADVANCED (2-5; 12)
+SOWK 530 - FIELD EDUCATION: CLINICAL (2-5; 12)

-Field application of advanced clinical course work knowledge and skills in social service programs.
-Agency instructors provide supervision for the advanced field experience in cooperation with student's faculty field liaison.
+Field application of clinical course work knowledge and skills in social service programs.
+Agency supervisors provide supervision for the clinical field experience in cooperation with student's field faculty.
 Students are not eligible to continue registering for SOWK 530 if they have two or more IP grades in field education.
 Lab fee will apply.
 Prerequisite or Co-requisite: Regular Standing 2nd year or Advanced Standing.
 (Course fees apply.)
-Graded S or NC
+Graded S or NC.